Tyrone Taylor Preview, Player Props: Brewers vs. Cardinals

-Tyrone Taylor -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers against the St. Louis Cardinals, with Zack Thompson on the hill, on September 27 at 7:40 PM ET.
+On Thursday, Tyrone Taylor (.758 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Cardinals.
+He collected two extra-base hits in his last game (2-for-4 with two doubles and two RBI) against the Cardinals.

 Sportsbook Promo Codes